Being so abundant in number, they are present almost in every organ of our body, such as the skin, mouth, intestines, and vagina.

 What is the vaginal microbiome?

 The vaginal microbiome is the totality of microorganism species present within our vagina.
-The bacterial species such as Lactobacilli, including L. Acidophilus, L. Crispatus, L. Rhamnosus, and others usually dominate the vaginal microbiome of healthy, reproductive-age females.
+The bacterial species such as Lactobacilli, including L. Acidophilus, L. Crispatus, L. Rhamnosus, and others usually dominate the vaginal microbiome of healthy, women of reproductive-age..
 Other species include Gardnerella Vaginalis, Prevotella, and more.
 However, again, two females can have different vaginal microbiomes depending on factors like diet, stress, exercise, hygiene, and more.

 The vaginal microbiome in our body is the perfect example of mutualistic association, they both benefit from each other.
 This association works in a very beautiful way: good bacteria gets its food from vaginal secretions and cells and grows in vast numbers.
 On the other hand, these bacteria control the overgrowth of bad bacteria within your vagina, which otherwise may lead to conditions like bacterial vaginosis and vaginal yeast infections.
 (4)